Looking for a pool in Sydney with a difference, these pools in Sydney Harbour each with their own charm and history make a lovely day out.

 Andrew “Boy” Charlton Pool – Woolloomooloo Bay

-You will find the Andrew “Boy” Charlton Pool nestled on the edge of the Botanic Gardens well hidden from those, not in the know.
-The centre offers two pools; an eight-lane 50-metre salt water pool and a smaller heated pool with sun protection that is perfect for kids.
+You will find the Andrew “Boy” Charlton Pool nestled on the Botanic Gardens’ edge well hidden from those, not in the know.
+The centre offers two pools; an eight-lane 50-metre saltwater pool and a smaller heated pool with sun protection that is perfect for kids.
 There are great harbour views, and the budget traveller entry fee makes it worth a visit.
-It’s open September to April from 6am-7pm (8 pm in summer).

-Interesting fact: Andrew “Boy” Charlton was an Australia freestyle swimmer who won Gold at the 1924 Paris Olympics and broke five more world records.
+Andrew “Boy” Charlton was an Australia freestyle swimmer who won Gold at the 1924 Paris Olympics.

 Getting there: Located at 1C Mrs Macquarie’s Road The Domain, the pool is just a short walk from the Art Gallery of NSW, from Martin Place, it will take you about 20 minutes.
 You can also reach it by walking through the Botanic Garden.
 The closest bus route is the 441 which stops at the Art Gallery.